 “What is most lacking is enforcement based on the absence of political will.”

 “It’s important to fight wildlife crime in order to prevent the funding of jihadist groups”

 “In Africa it’s necessary to educate people; Africa puts a lot of priority on people in terms of education and medical care, but there needs to also be an investment of energy into fighting wildlife crime, which will be difficult.”

-Judge Fatoumatah Diarra, former VP of the International Criminal Court, Accountability Panel member from Mali joins Ghida on stage.
+Judge Fatoumatah Diarra, former VP of the International Criminal Court, Designated Independent Review Panel member from Mali joins Ghida on stage.

 Judge Fatoumatah Diarra, asked by Ghida Fakhry on issues of corruption and wildlife crime for governments in source countries.

 “I spoke at schools, universities, colleges, and when I spoke to them about elephants and rhinos they didn’t know that these animals were dying for ivory and rhino horns to be obtained.”

 “Last year I went to Vietnam to help educate the people on the poaching phenomenon.
 People didn’t know about rhinos or elephants; they only knew of their horns and tusks”